 The ABSC has approved Soft Landing Mattress Recycling as a trusted recycler.
 Soft Landing is a social enterprise that collects and manually dismantles mattresses for recycling to keep the maximum amount of waste out of landfill and to create jobs for people experiencing barriers to work.
 Operating in NSW, ACT, Victoria and WA, the organisation has both pick-up and drop-off recycling services.

 Even though many components of a mattress can be recycled, they are one of the most common items sent to landfill.
 According to the ABSC, each year in Australia around 1.8 million mattresses are sent to landfill - enough to stretch from Hobart to Darwin if each mattress is placed end-to-end.

-Each year in Australia around 1.25 million mattresses are sent to landfill and each mattresses takes up 0.75 cubic metres of space in landfill.
-By recycling mattresses these large waste items can be diverted from landfill and their components, such as wood, foam and springs recycled into a number of products.
-It can also help reduce waste handling and landfill costs.
-Additionally mattresses in good condition can be cleaned and donated to charitable organisations helping them to provide affordable beddin
+By recycling old mattresses, these large and bulky waste items can be diverted from landfill and their components, such as wood, foam, and springs, can be recycled into a number of new products.
+Recycling mattresses can also help reduce waste handling and landfill costs.

-Spring, foam and ensemble mattresses can all be recycled effectively.
-The mattresses are sorted into reusable and recyclable, with the condemned units manually stripped.
-Components are separated and the timber, foam, wadding, springs and some fabrics and other materials can be recycled.
+Many types of spring, foam and ensemble mattresses can be recycled.
+The mattresses are manually stripped and components are separated for recycling.
+The timber, wadding, springs, some fabrics and foams, and other materials can be recycled.

-- Timber: Recovered timber is processed into woodchips and used in the manufacture of particleboard, as animal bedding and mulch.
+- Timber: Recovered timber is processed into woodchips and used in the manufacture of particleboard, animal bedding, or mulch.

-- Foam: Foam, wadding and latex from inside the mattress is recycled into carpet underlay.
+- Foam and wadding: Some types of materials that are inside the mattress can be recycled into carpet underlay.